foundersandcoders/coursebook/documents/projects.md

    - How did you split up the work?
    - How did you choose to pair?
 2. Briefly demo your project and explain how it conforms to your brief i.e. the user stories
+3. Show your project board and (from Week 2) report on estimated vs actual velocity
-3. Walk us through your code.
+4. Walk us through your code.
 Emphasise the things you learned that were new to you, which the rest of your cohort could benefit from hearing about:
    - something you're proud of
    - something that you found really hard / struggled with
-4. Have the people who didn't write a piece of code talk through it - this is a great way to demonstrate knowledge of learning and collaboration
+5. Have the people who didn't write a piece of code talk through it - this is a great way to demonstrate knowledge of learning and collaboration
-5. Avoid talking through the project brief for a long time - each team has the same brief and your time will be better spent talking about what was unique about your presentation
+6. Avoid talking through the project brief for a long time - each team has the same brief and your time will be better spent talking about what was unique about your presentation

 ### Make it interactive